who we are

-Children's Innovation Project was Co-Founded by Jeremy Boyle and Melissa Butler.
-Jeremy and Melissa began working together in 2003 when Jeremy was a Resident Artist at the Mattress Factory.
-Since then, they have worked on numerous arts-integrated projects with children in Kindergarten through Grade 5.
-In 2010, Jeremy was hired as a Resident Artist in the CREATE Lab and he and Melissa began to develop the Children's Innovation Project through teaching and learning work in her Kindergarten classrooms at Pittsburgh Allegheny K-5 (Pittsburgh Public Schools).
+Children's Innovation Project was Co-Founded by Melissa Butler and Jeremy Boyle in 2010.
+Melissa and Jeremy began working together in 2003 when Jeremy was a Resident Artist at the Mattress Factory.
+They worked on numerous arts-integrated projects with children in Kindergarten through Grade 5.
+In 2010, Jeremy was hired as a Resident Artist in the CREATE Lab and he and Melissa began to develop the Children's Innovation Project through teaching and learning in her Kindergarten classrooms at Pittsburgh Allegheny K-5 (Pittsburgh Public Schools).

 As an artist, musician and educator, Jeremy Boyle explores the intersections of technology and creativity.
-He is co-founder of Children’s Innovation Project, which has focused on children’s access to the thinking of technology through a focus on process based learning.
+He is co-founder of Children’s Innovation Project, and continues to create, produce and sell Circuit Blocks which are materials helpful for growing ideas of Children's Innovation Project.
 Jeremy is a founding and current member of the Chicago group Joan of Arc, who has recently toured Europe, Japan and the US in support of their latest record on Joyful Noise Recordings.
 He has exhibited artwork, most of which is sound and technology based, in major cities across the US, and has a forthcoming solo exhibition with collaborator Mark Franchino at Hallwalls in Buffalo, NY.
 He is currently faculty in the studio arts department at University of Pittsburgh.

 Melissa Butler, Director, Co-Founder: firstname.lastname@example.org Jeremy Boyle, Co-Founder: email@example.com